Make-School-Courses/MOB-2.2-Game-Development/Lessons/03-Selecting-an-Architecture/Lesson3.md

 It seeks to eliminate the problems of deep and wide inheritance hierarchies that are difficult to understand, maintain and extend.

+In a component-based architecture, *all* of your game objects (Entities) are derived from the same initial base class, but they are __*defined*__ by what __*components*__ they have &mdash; *not* by the type of subclass from which they inherit.

-In a component-based architecture, each game object has a list of components.
+Each game object (Entity) has a list of components.
 When the game updates, or the object is added to or removed from the game &mdash; or when some other game event occurs &mdash; the object notifies each component in its component list of the event.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![component-based](assets/component-based.png) </br>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Source*: http://cowboyprogramming.com/2007/01/05/evolve-your-heirachy/

-The first step is to create a base `Component` class:
+The first step in a component-based design is to create a base `Component` class:

 ```Swift
 class Component {